naver/pisco/README.md

 > Rule: the number of `<MEM>` tokens in the decoder prompt must match the number of `<MEM>` tokens in the compressor input.

-##
+## Comments about previous model releases

-Note that we released PISCO and OSCAR models from a completely different implementation of the code.
-THis one is much cleaner and it mostly reproduces the results (+/- ~1%).
+We released PISCO and OSCAR models on huggingface from a completely different implementation of the code.
+This one is much cleaner and it mostly reproduces the results (+/- ~1%).
 This implementation of PISCO/OSCAR collators places a number of `<MEM>` tokens proportional to the length of the input documents for compression (unlike in the papers).
 This implementation also uses a single <MEM> token, where the original PISCO code was using <MEM1>, <MEM2> ... but ablation shows it does not really matter.
 Also, this implementation systematically uses a "connector" 2-layer MLP between compressor hidden states and decoder input embeddings.
 This prevents the development of no-pretraining PISCO models, but it enables to use small compressors (which are faster, and generally about as good).

 > For OSCAR, compression is query-dependent.
 The model class is agnostic to this choice: it only materializes with the `query_dependent` arg of the finetuning collator.